 I got a total of 142 ad clicks and my CPC is $0.63 which is excellent!

 Page CTR of over 3% is good too.

 Now just imagine as I write more quality content, things can only look better.
-My personal target is to reach at-least 25,000 pageviews by the end of 2019.
+My personal target is to reach at least 25,000 page views by the end of 2019.
 Realistic?
 I think so.
-I am definetely working hard towards it.
+I am definitely be working hard towards it.

 I did try running Amazon associates for a brief while – around 3 days.